Grace Dickinson | February 7, 2022, 11:38 AM CST

 Try one thing at a time.
 And also understand that when you add a benefit, not everyone takes advantage of it.
 The financial impact is never 100% the maximum that it could be.
 The truth is that I think the cost of PTO and extra sick days is far less than the cost of turnover.
 And the cost of turnover is not just financial.
 It’s an emotional and mental strain on your team who’s in constant training mode.
 For our servers and cooks, I want their job to be something where they can live happily and get the time off that they need to feel balanced.

 But it’s hard.
 And it can feel like doing all of it will put you under, and that’s why my advice is to add one benefit each year.
 Then you see the financial impact and you have a decision – can you afford to keep adding the next year?
 Can you increase menu prices or do other things to make it work?

 Along with La Bodega, you recently launched two other new lines of business, Cúrate at Home and the Cúrate Spanish Wine Club.
 How do those play into your goals?

-Cúrate at Home was for customers outside of Asheville, to allow them to support us while getting some of their favorite things.
+Cúrate at Home was for customers outside of Asheville.
 It’s a home shipping program that allows us to keep telling that one story of Spanish culture across all parts of our business.
 And the Wine Club brings Spanish wines to your door.

-These other things have a potential of having lower labor costs and different profits of margins.
-The end goal and reason behind them is because if we can grow all of these into successful, sustainable businesses, then we can better take care of everyone – because it’s all one pot in the end.
+These other things have a potential of having lower labor costs and different profit margins.
+The end goal and reason behind them is because if we can grow all of these into successful, sustainable businesses, then we can better take care of everyone.
+It’s all one pot in the end.

 Was diversifying your business always part of the plan?